sveltejs/kit/documentation/faq/80-integrations.md

 ### How do I use Firebase?

 Please use SDK v9 which provides a modular SDK approach that's currently in beta.
 The old versions are very difficult to get working especially with SSR and also resulted in a much larger client download size.
+Even with v9, most users need to set `kit.ssr: false` until [vite#4425](https://github.com/vitejs/vite/issues/4425) and [firebase-js-sdk#4846](https://github.com/firebase/firebase-js-sdk/issues/4846) are solved.

 ### How do I use a client-side only library that depends on `document` or `window`?